Using your baby’s information in the National Neonatal Audit Programme

 What information does the National Neonatal Audit Programme use?

-Neonatal unit staff enter your baby's information onto a secure electronic record system.
-All neonatal units share information from these electronic records with the National Neonatal Audit Programme (NNAP) project team within the RCPCH.
-This includes sensitive personal data, including NHS number (CHI number in Scotland), information about the care that mum and baby received and any related health conditions.
+Neonatal unit staff enter your baby's information onto a secure electronic record system named BadgerNet.
+All neonatal units share information from these electronic records with the National Neonatal Audit Programme (NNAP) project team within the RCPCH, via another processor, Clevermed Ltd, who manage the BadgerNet system used by neonatal units to record clinical data.
+This includes sensitive personal data, including NHS or CHI Number (Baby and Mother), Date and time of admission to neonatal care (Baby), Date and time of discharge from neonatal care (Baby), Date and time of birth (Baby), Date of death (Baby), Date of birth (Mother), Ethnicity (Mother), Gender (Baby), Postcode of usual address (Mother) and information about the care that mum and baby received and any related health conditions.
 The NNAP project team only uses the information for the purpose of the National Neonatal Audit Programme to monitor and try to improve standards of patient care.

-Information is stored securely and used in accordance with the General Data Protection Regulations and other relevant legislation.
+Information is stored securely and used in accordance with UK Data Protection legislation.
 The National Neonatal Audit Programme only conducts analysis of NNAP data once all identifiable information has been removed.

 The Royal College of Paediatrics and Child Health and its partners feel it is in the best interests of babies and families to process this information to improve the care babies receive.
 Our partners include parents and parent representative organisations, such as Bliss, the charity which champions the right for every baby born premature or sick to receive the best care by supporting families, campaigning for change and supporting professionals, and enabling life-changing research.